Memory-efficient structured convex optimization via extreme point sampling: Discussion

-\paragraph{Alternative algorithms with Gaussian sampling.} The Frank-Wolfe algorithm is well suited for Gaussian and extreme-point sampling when the extreme points have low rank.
-It is interesting to consider which other algorithms can be modified to track a sampled representation of the decision variable rather than the decision variable itself.
-For example, \textsc{MaxCut} algorithm given by~\citet*{klein1996efficient} generates a rank-1 update at each iteration and its output is used to produce a factorization of an approximate solution to~\eqref{prob:relaxedMC}.
-The structure of the updates and the computations required in their algorithm are structurally similar enough to our approach that the matrix iterates in~\cite{klein1996efficient} can be systematically replaced with Gaussian samples.
+\paragraph{Alternative algorithms with Gaussian sampling} The Frank-Wolfe algorithm is well suited for Gaussian and extreme-point sampling when the extreme points have low rank.
+It is interesting to consider which other algorithms can be modified to track a sampled representation of the decision variable rather than the variable itself.
+For example, \textsc{MaxCut} algorithm given by Klein and Lu~\cite{klein1996efficient} generates a rank-1 update at each iteration and its output is used to generate a factorization of an approximate solution to~\eqref{prob:relaxedMC}.
+The structure of the updates and the computations required in their algorithm are structurally similar enough to our approach that their matrix iterates can be systematically replaced with Gaussian samples.

 Another method where this could be done is the Matrix Multiplicative Weights (MMW) method, where the update to the variable takes the form $x_{t+1} \leftarrow x_t\exp(c(x))$ with $c(x)$ being a feedback function from the previous iterates.
-In the case of SDPs, this method requires computing the matrix exponential to generate the updates. \citet{carmon2019rank} provide an algorithm~\cite[Algorithm~1]{carmon2019rank} for solving~\eqref{prob:SDPlin} using MMW method which relieves the computational burden of generating the matrix exponential.
+In the case of SDPs, this method requires computing the matrix exponential to generate the updates.
+Carmon et al.~\cite{carmon2019rank} provide an algorithm~\cite[Algorithm~1]{carmon2019rank} for solving~\eqref{prob:SDPlin} using a variation on the MMW method which relieves the computational burden of generating the matrix exponential.
 They do so by restricting the update to be a rank-1 sketch which is the result of multiplying the matrix exponential with a random vector drawn from a standard Gaussian distribution.
-This rank-1 sketch is computed using Lanczos algorithm without actually generating the matrix exponential.
+This \mbox{rank-1} sketch is computed using the Lanczos algorithm without actually generating the matrix exponential.
 Again we expect that it should be possible to use the idea of randomized extreme-point sampling to get linear working memory while implementing this algorithm.